turingschool/checks-for-understanding/module-2/backend/week_two.md

 Now how would you find the owner of the team with an id of 4?

-3. What do they allow you to do?
-7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
+5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
-8. Define foreign key, primary key, and schema.
+6. Define foreign key, primary key, and schema.
-9. Describe the relationship between a foreign key on one table and a primary key on another table.
+7. Describe the relationship between a foreign key on one table and a primary key on another table.
-10. What are the parts of an HTTP response?
+8. What are the parts of an HTTP response?
-11. Describe some techniques to make our Sinatra code more DRY.
+9. Describe some techniques to make our Sinatra code more DRY.
 Give an example of when you would use these techniques.

 ### Optional Questions